angeltemmy/group4project1/README.md

 The objective of this project is to create a data pipeline solution that is capable of looking up accurate location data and assessing security threats originating from risky IP addresses using the IPStack API https://ipstack.com/  to extract geolocation data from IP addresses, transform it to integrate with existing datasets (e.g., standardizing location formats or enriching data with additional geographical attributes), and load it into a target system such as a database.
 This process enables precise geolocation analysis, enhances data quality, and supports location-based decision-making.

-Example:

-> The objective of our project is to provide analytical datasets from our Orders API and Customers database.

 ## Consumers